Gold Market Research

 The Fourth Dimension: Why Prediction Markets Complete the Consensus Fragility Framework

-Traditional consensus measurement relies on three dimensions: market prices (behavior), analyst forecasts (expectations), and retail sentiment (opinions).
-This framework is retrospective—measuring what has happened or what people think.
-Prediction markets represent a fourth, predictive dimension: ca...
+Traditional consensus measurement relies on three dimensions: market prices (behavior), analyst forecasts (expectations), and forecast dispersion (agreement breadth).
+This framework is retrospective — measuring what has happened or what people think.
+Prediction markets represent a fourth, predictive...

 Methodology Note